0x1iii1ii/PPPwn-Luckfox/README.md

 Once goldhen has been loaded for the first time it will be copied to the consoles internal hdd and the usb is no longer required.<br>
 To update goldhen just repeat the above process and the new version will be copied to the internal hdd<br>

-## What it does

-Once everything is set up, the Luckfox should automatically try and PPPwn the console.<br>
-The exploit may fail many times but the luckfox will continue to purge the console to keep trying to PPPwn itself.<br>
-Once it PPPwned the process will stop. <br>

-You will need to restart the Luckfox if you wish to PPPwn the console again.<br>

-The idea is you boot the console and the Luckfox together and the Luckfox will keep trying to PPPwn the console without any input from you, just wait on the home screen until the process completes.<br>